Ely-ullen/Voluntreats/README.md

-This is a personal project— a React Native application integrated with a Firebase backend.
+This is a personal project of Jodiech and Ely-ullen — a React Native application integrated with a Firebase backend.
 Currently, the project is a work in progress, and we are actively developing and improving it.

 ## Current Status